geniuswebtools/genius-ksdk/docs/README.md

 echo '</pre>';
 ```

-If an API helper model like Contact or Resthook hasn't been provided to simplify
+If an API class model like Contact or Resthook hasn't been provided to simplify
 API requests, you can use the REST or XML API models to build and execute
 those requests.